checkpointsw-devsec/ZeroTouch-manager/ReadMe.md

 PORT=8000
 ```

-### 6.3 HTTP-Only Configuration (Lab)
+### 6.3 HTTP-Only Configuration

-For internal lab networks where HTTPS is not required:
+For internal networks where HTTPS is not required:

 **Install Nginx:**